The Amani+ Fund and how your donations are used

 Amani Foundation is registered as a non-profit organization in the U.S. All gifts are tax deductible.

 Connect Now!
-Sign up for our e-newsletter here to receive stories about our ladies or become a US volunteer.
-Visit the Host a Sale page to learn more about this unique way to support Amani by sharing it with others.
+Sign up for our e-newsletter here to receive stories about the Amani ladies.